sameer-goel/serverless-appointment-scheduler-amazon-connect/README.md

 Connect, an outbound dialer is seamlessly integrated with the calendar view web application enabling employees to immediately connect to customers with a simple click-to-call button.

+You can accelerating innovation with the Accenture AWS Business Group (AABG).
+You can learn from the resources, technical expertise, and industry knowledge of two leading innovators, helping you accelerate the pace of innovation to deliver disruptive products and services.
+The AABG helps customers ideate and innovate cloud solutions with customers through rapid prototype development.
+Connect with our team a
+<accentureaws@amazon.com> to learn and accelerate how to use machine
+learning in your products and services.